highfive-devs/highfive/README.md

 > [!NOTE]
-> HighFive was orignally developed and maintained at
+> HighFive was originally developed and maintained at
 > https://github.com/BlueBrain/HighFive.
 To continue maintenance of HighFive as
 > an independent open-source code without support from BBP or EPFL, some (one)
 > of the developers decided to create this repository.